prods/exjson/README.md

 # PyXJSON
-## eXtended JSON Parser for Python
+## Extended JSON Parser for Python

 *This Project is currently in Alpha State*